 If the Beatitudes sounded radical when Jesus first spoke them, imagine how much more radical these ideas must have sounded to the people gathered on that hillside.
 Jesus didn’t mince any words.
 He used language that would have been considered coarse, at best, in first century Galilee.

 Raca, Gehenna, porneia – these were words you didn’t use in polite company.
 Our modern translations tone down the impact – insult, hell, and unchastity don’t sound quite as embarrassing as their literal counterparts would.

-“Name-calling was highly insulting in Jewish culture because a person’s identity was stripped away and an offensive identity substituted.
+We have to remember that in first century Jewish culture, your name carried a lot of meaning.
+It defined your personality, your identity.
+So, “Name-calling was highly insulting in Jewish culture because a person’s identity was stripped away and an offensive identity substituted.
 The significance attached to one’s real name is removed from the person.”
 Raca was just such an insult – it meant you had no brain, your head was empty.
 In other words, you weren’t fully human.

 And Gehenna, which gets translated here as “hell”, was a real place, a valley just outside of Jerusalem where everything unclean got dumped.
 It had been “the valley where Ahaz and Manasseh sacrificed their sons to Molech, which caused Josiah to defile the place (2 Kings 23:10).
 Later the valley was used to burn refuse from Jerusalem, so the constant burning made the valley an appropriate reference to fires of punishment.”